apache/doris-website/versioned_docs/version-0.15/getting-started/data-model-rollup.md

 If converted into a table-building statement, the following is done (omitting the Partition and Distribution information in the table-building statement)

 ```
-CREATE TABLE IF NOT EXISTS example_db.expamle_tbl
+CREATE TABLE IF NOT EXISTS example_db.example_tbl
 (
     `user_id` LARGEINT NOT NULL COMMENT "user id",
     `date` DATE NOT NULL COMMENT "data import time",